-In the case of i.i.d. random variables with a drift it was shown that the total number of records N up to time M grows linearly as $N \sim r(c)M$ with (normal) fluctuations which were characterized [74, 76].
-However obtaining analytic results, even for r(c), for a general distribution was found difficult and some results were obtained only for special distributions P(F) [74, 76].
+characterized [63,64].
+However obtaining analytic results, even for r(c), for a general distribution was found difficult and some results were obtained only for special distributions P(F) [63,64].
 The function r(c) is related to the avalanche density $1/\langle s \rangle = r(c)$, which is finite in presence of a mass, and is computed here for small $m^2 = c$.
-We solved the problem for arbitrary distributions P(F) and found universality in the small c-limit, with three classes.
-In addition we obtained the joint distribution P(w, s) of (i) the time s between one record and the next; (ii) the difference in value w with the previous record [98].
-These results were given in in Section IV.
+We solved the problem for arbitrary distributions P(F) and found universality in the small c limit, with three classes.
+In addition we obtained the joint distribution P(w,s) of (i) the time s between one record and the next; (ii) the difference in value w with the previous record.5 These results were given in Sec.
+IV.